Messiah (British TV series): Production

 Messiah I is the only series to be directly adapted from the novel, and deals with a serial killer who sets out to commit twelve murders in the same vein as the Apostles.
 The screenplay was written by Lizzie Mickery, who also wrote Messiah II and Messiah III.
-The series was broadcast over a May bank holiday weekend in 2001, on 26 (Saturday) and 27 (Sunday) May respectively.
+The series was broadcast over a May bank holiday weekend in 2001, on 26 and 27 May.
 The series does have some major differences to the novel it was adapted from.
-For example; the final scenes in the novel take place at Easter 1999, traditionally the time when Judas Iscariot hanged himself.
+For example, the final scenes in the novel take place at Easter 1999, traditionally the time when Judas Iscariot hanged himself.
 However, the events of the final scenes in the series take place on New Year's Eve 2000.
 In the novel, Red is seen crashing to the floor with his killer before crucifying them, similar to the death of Jesus Christ.
 However, in the series, Red's killer tries to hang him from his staircase, before Red and his wife manage to overpower him and he falls to his death from a great height.
 The way in which the killer falls to their death results in them lying on the floor in the shape of a cross.
 Red meanwhile manages to pull himself to safety.
 In the novel, Red hands himself in to the police having committed murder, is interviewed by DS Beauchamp and is subsequently sent to jail.
 However, in the series, Red is seen simply being taken away in a police car to give his side of the story as to how his killer died.
 Subsequently, he is found to have been at no fault, thus paving the way for the further serials.
 The novel also shows Red's marriage to his wife, Susan, falling apart and their subsequent split; however, in the series, this does not occur, and Susan appears in two further sequels.
 Also, it can be noted that the character of Susan is not deaf in the book, but is in the series.

 Messiah II was the first original screenplay written for the series, again written by Lizzie Mickery.
 The plot deals with a serial killer who murders all those implicated in the wrongful imprisonment of their father.
-The serial was originally scheduled for broadcast on the August bank holiday weekend of 2002, 24 and 25 August respectively, but was pulled at the last moment because of the Soham Murders; it was eventually broadcast in 2003, on 11 and 12 January respectively.
+The serial was originally scheduled for broadcast on the August bank holiday weekend in 2002, 24 and 25 August, but was pulled at the last moment because of the Soham Murders; it was eventually broadcast in 2003, on 11 and 12 January.
 Carl Orff's Fortune plango vulnera and O Fortuna were used as trailer music for the series.